vitessio/website/content/en/docs/14.0/reference/vtadmin/role-based-access-control.md

 ### Resources and Actions

 The following table lists all current resources vtadmin has, and the actions that can be performed on them.
-Note that it's technically possible to specify a rule for an action that cannot actually be performed on a particular resource (e.g. an action of `planned_reparent_shard` on a resource of `Schema`), but this has no effect on the rest of your rules.
+Note that it's technically possible to specify a rule for an action that cannot actually be performed on a particular resource (e.g. an action of `planned_failover_shard` on a resource of `Schema`), but this has no effect on the rest of your rules.

 | API | Rule(s) Needed `(<action>, <resource>)` form |
 | :--- | :--- |